rloutlaw/JavaSDKDocs/outlawSDKDocs/get-started-sample.md

 mvn jetty:run
 ```

 Browse to http://localhost:8080/index.jsp and verify that the app is running.
-Hit `Control+C` to cancel the Jetty instance when done.
+Hit `Control+C` to stop the Jetty instance when done.

 >[!div class="step-by-step"]
 [**Configure App Service** &rarr;](get-started-appservice.md)